-However, if the student driver was driving recklessly and intentionally ignoring road signs or the instructor's directions at the time of the accident.
+If the student driver was driving recklessly: The student driver would likely be found at fault if they intentionally ignored road signs or the instructor's directions at the time of the accident.

 What happens in a car accident with a learner's permit driver in a personal vehicle?

 If the student driver is logging practice hours in a personal vehicle, such as a parent's car, they may be held responsible for damages they cause, as with any other crash.
 In this case, the parents' car insurance policy would likely cover the damages, assuming the student driver is listed on or otherwise covered by the policy.